telliott99/MyJava/strings.rst

         System.out.println(s.charAt(i));
     }

-There are many other string functions including:
+There are many other string functions.
+Some of the most important ones are:

     - ``length()``
     - ``charAt(index)``